 In the spring of 2015, Whitney Smith received a mysterious, short-notice invitation requesting she clear two days from her schedule.
 At the time, she was serving her second term as a FoodCorps member with the Detroit Black Community Food Security Network.
 Her curiosity was rewarded when she found herself on the South Lawn of the White House, working alongside First Lady Michelle Obama and local students to plant the sixth annual White House Kitchen Garden.

-Whitney Smith (standing left) claps during Michelle Obama’s talk to the students about bees and biodiversity and why they matter for people’s health and the health of the planet.
+Whitney Smith (standing) claps during Michelle Obama’s talk to the students about bees and biodiversity and why they matter for people’s health and the health of the planet.
 Photo: still from White House video on Youtube.

-Following her time at the White House, Smith continued to scale her impact in environmental stewardship.
-She earned a Master of Science in natural resources and environmental management from the University of Michigan, where she contributed to USDA-funded research on environmental justice and food systems.
+Following her work at the White House, Whitney Smith continued to increase her environmentalist involvements.
+She earned a M.S. in natural resources and environmental management from the University of Michigan, where she contributed to USDA-funded research on environmental justice and food systems.

 The Ann Dunham Water Terrace.
 Honoring the life and legacy of President Obama’s mother, this introspective space features a stunning sculptural water feature designed by the world-renowned artist and architect Maya Lin.